microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec2.md

 ## Alternatives

 ## Syntax Considerations and Rationale
-In developing the syntax, the team considered developer familiarty and patterns as much as possible to ensure that the Grid learning curve could be decreased.
+In developing the syntax, the team considered developer familiarity and patterns as much as possible to ensure that the Grid learning curve could be decreased.
 One of the considerations was how similar the syntax should be to JSON, as that's a popular notation style that often addresses the same problems that Xaml does.

 JSON defines their arrays as: ```"words" : ["apple", "banana", "cherry"]```